kingnido/miniredis/README.md

 ##### `set <key:string> <value:string>`

-set value for key
+set value for key, returns OK

 ##### `set <key:string> <value:string> ex <delta:int>`

-set value for key with expiration time in seconds. returns error if delta is not int or is less than 1
+set value for key with expiration time in seconds. returns error if delta is not int or is less than 1, otherwise OK

 ##### `incr <key:string>`